elkholyaa/ghodo-school-admin/docs/ghodo-school-srs.md

     - Verify that `APP_NAME` is set to "Ghodo School Admin Panel".
     - Verify that `DB_DATABASE`, `DB_USERNAME`, and `DB_PASSWORD` match your local MySQL setup.
     - Try running `php artisan config:cache` and then `php artisan config:clear`.
 If there's a syntax error in `.env`, these might fail.
+0.2.1. ✅ **Configure Separate Test Database:** Set up a dedicated test database to ensure test isolation and prevent interference with development data.
+    **Cursor AI Prompt:**
+    - Create a `.env.testing` file in the project root for test environment configuration.
+    - Configure it to use a separate test database (e.g., 'ghodo_admin_test') with the same connection settings as development but different database name.
+    - Update `phpunit.xml` to use the testing environment by adding `<env name="APP_ENV" value="testing"/>` and `<env name="DB_DATABASE" value="ghodo_admin_test"/>` in the `<php>` section.
+    - Explain why separate test databases are a Laravel best practice (test isolation, RefreshDatabase trait usage, preventing development data loss).
+    - Could you suggest any alternative or more standard Laravel practices for this specific task/code block, and explain why they might be better?
+    🧑‍💻 **Developer Check:**
+    - Create the test database `ghodo_admin_test` in your MySQL client.
+    - Verify `.env.testing` exists with correct test database configuration.
+    - Verify `phpunit.xml` has the testing environment configuration.
+    - Run `php artisan test --env=testing` to ensure tests use the separate database.
+    - **Key Learning:** Test database isolation prevents tests from interfering with development data, allows safe use of `RefreshDatabase` trait, and maintains clean test environments.
+0.2.2. ✅ **Create Test Database Setup Command:** Create an Artisan command to easily set up and refresh the test database.
+    **Cursor AI Prompt:**
+    - Use `php artisan make:command SetupTestDatabase` to create a custom Artisan command.
+    - Implement the command to migrate and seed the test database specifically.
+    - The command should run migrations and seeders on the test database using `--env=testing`.
+    - Add a signature like `setup:test-db` and description "Set up and refresh the test database".
+    - Include database dropping/recreation logic if needed for complete fresh setup.
+    - Could you suggest any alternative or more standard Laravel practices for this specific task/code block, and explain why they might be better?
+    🧑‍💻 **Developer Check:**
+    - Run `php artisan setup:test-db` and verify it successfully sets up the test database.
+    - Verify the test database has the correct schema and seed data after running the command.
+    - Use this command when you need to reset your test environment to a clean state.
 0.3.  ✅ **Initial Migration:** Run `php artisan migrate` to create the default Laravel tables.
     **Cursor AI Prompt:**
     - Confirm the Artisan command to run initial database migrations.